Everything you need to know as a first-time student.

 There are no specific materials required for this unit, however, you may be asked to read material recommended by your supervisor, prior to your placement or in the workplace, or by your unit coordinator.
 You will be required to obtain a Blue card for working with children and immunisations.
 There may be other mandatory requirements that also will incur some cost for the student.
 You may be required to supply personal protective equipment, and will be required to wear fully enclosed shoes and professional attire.
 Students are required to purchase QUT Clinical Physiology polo shirts for their placements.

 You will be required to provide evidence of your Hepatitis B immune status (serology results).
-The Hepatitis B vaccinations (3 inoculations) are done over a period of six months.
-This means that you need to prepare for your internship well in advance and commence your vaccination schedule approximately 12 months in advance.
+The Hepatitis B vaccinations require at least 3 inoculations over a period of six months, and therefore, you need to prepare and commence your vaccination schedule approximately 12 months in advance.
 Hepatitis B vaccinations are available from the University Health Services or your local General Practitioner.
-Other vaccinations are also highly recommended by the Faculty of Health and may be required for some placements.
-This may include vaccination for Hepatitis A, Influenza, measles, mumps, pertussis (whooping cough), Polio, Rubella, Tetanus and chicken pox (Varicella).
+Other vaccinations and other requirements will be communicated by WILS (Work Integrated Learning Support).

 For Queensland Health placements you will be required to complete a number of induction documents, including a Student Deed and Occupational health and safety checklist and you may be required to obtain a Blue card.
 This information must be provided to the work integrated learning team well in advance of your placement.
 You may require certification of Cardiopulmonary resuscitation (CPR) training prior to your placement.